William Murray, 1st Earl of Mansfield: Retirement and death

 Despite failing health, Mansfield refused to officially leave his post as Lord Chief Justice because George III was opposed to the appointment of Mansfield's protégé Francis Buller to the position after Mansfield resigned.
 The government of the time instead suggested Lloyd Kenyon as a possible successor.
 Mansfield clung to office until 1788 (despite not sitting in court for two years), in the hope that the government would fall before he was forced to retire.
 This was not to be, and on 3 June, he wrote a letter of resignation effective the next day.

-Mansfield spent the remainder of his life at Kenwood House.
+Mansfield spent the remainder of his life at Kenwood House looked after by his nieces Lady Anne and Lady Marjory Murray and Dido Belle.
 Most of his time was spent maintaining the grounds.
+When Fanny Burney visited Kenwood in June 1792, she was unable to see Lord Mansfield, because he was too infirm and had not been downstairs for four years, she asked after Miss Murrays and left her respects but "Miss Murrays were upstairs with Lord Mansfield, whom they never left".

 In the summer, he was visited by groups of barristers who informed him of the goings-on at court.
-On 1 August 1792 he was made Earl of Mansfield, in the County of Middlesex.
+On 1 August 1792 he was made earl of Mansfield, in the County of Middlesex.
 On 10 March 1793, he complained of feeling sleepy, and although he recovered the next day, by 12 March, he was again complaining of a need for sleep.
 He went to bed early and remained asleep until 18 March, when he finally died.
 His body was buried in the north transept of Westminster Abbey.
-His monument was sculpted by John Flaxman RA.
+His monument at Westminster was commissioned by his nephew David Murray, 2nd Earl of Mansfield.
+It was sculpted by John Flaxman (by suggestion of Sir William Hamilton).

-Mansfield left a large amount of money after his death, including land worth £26,000.
-He gave £2,000 to Francis Buller.
+Mansfield left a large amount of money after his death, including an estate worth £500,000 to his nephew now the 2nd Earl.
+He also gave £2,000 to Francis Buller.